Stephenice/Flood_Monitoring/README.md

-# Task - Flood Monitoring App
+# Project - Flood Monitoring App

+The project delivers a user-friendly tool, enabling users to access flood measurement data from various monitoring stations, visualize trends through line graphs, and explore detailed readings.
-The task involves leveraging the Real-Time flood-monitoring API provided by the Environmental Agency to create a functional web application capable of displaying flood measurement data that:
+The project involves leveraging the Real-Time flood-monitoring API provided by the Environmental Agency to create a functional web application capable of displaying flood measurement data that:

 - Provides some control to select an individual measurement station.